 The condition of housing units is highly correlated to the income of the household residing within those housing units.
-In Terrebonne, 82% of owner-occupied housing units and 60% of renter occupied housing units have no housing problems reported.
+In Terrebonne, 81% of owner-occupied housing units and 53% of renter occupied housing units have no housing problems reported.
 Four conditions are represented as housing problems, including lack of complete kitchen facilities, lack of complete plumbing facilities, more than one person per room, and cost burden (paying more than 30% of household income on housing expenses).
-The data show that 17% of owner households and 37% of renter households have at least one housing problem or condition.
+The data show that 18% of owner households and 46% of renter households have at least one housing problem or condition.
 Presumably, this one housing problem is most likely either cost burden or more than one person per room, with the later more likely for renter housing than for owner housing.
+The four severe conditions are represented as housing problems, including lack of complete kitchen facilities, lack of complete plumbing facilities, more than one person per room, and cost burden (paying more than 50% of household income on housing expenses).
+The data from Housing Louisiana that shows 36,237 homes were damaged or destroyed in August 2021 from Hurricane Ida suggest more units than the chart below shows consists of multiple conditions.